 - entrance fees of sightseeing places

-- any personal expenses such as telephone call, laundry, souvenirs, etc.
+- meals as mentioned in the program, drinks, any personal expenses such as telephone call, laundry, souvenirs, etc.

 - tips to guide and drivers (indication: € 1 p. person per day for guide, equivalent for driver)

-The international flight can be booked after the organizer informs you that the minimum amount of participants (15 persons) has been reached.
+The international flight can be booked after the organizer informs you that the minimum amount of 20 participants has been reached.